kylehammond/DB-Insert-Speed-Tests/README.md

-# DB-Insert-Speed-Tests
+# DB Insert Speed Tests

-Needed to prove which method to insert was faster in our case.
+Needed to prove which method to insert was faster in our case for a lot of SQL inserts.